 This propaedeutic course is offered to assist students in developing competency in the organization and composition of essays and papers, correct use of source materials in writing, clarity and style in sentence syntax and paragraph construction, diction, grammar, punctuation, and spelling.
-New students registered for their first semester will have an opportunity to obtain a waiver of PT400 Graduate Theological Writing by submitting an academic paper to the Registrar’s office by August 15 prior to fall semester or December 1 for winter term, or January 15 for the spring semester.
+New students registered for their first semester will have an opportunity to obtain a waiver of PT400 Graduate Theological Writing by submitting an academic paper to the Registrar’s office.

 Oral Communication (M.Div.
 Only)

 Although WSC offers thorough instruction in both Greek and Hebrew, preparation in these languages before seminary will be extremely beneficial for you since WSC places a strong emphasis on the original languages.
 Students with prior studies in Greek or Hebrew may “test out” of some of the language requirements by taking a placement exam given by the Biblical Studies Department.
-A Greek placement exam is held on the day prior to the start of the Greek I course during both the summer and winter terms.
+A Greek placement exam is held on the day prior to the start of the Greek I course during both the summer and winter terms, and during New Student Orientation in the fall.
 The Hebrew placement exam is held prior to the start of fall and spring semesters by arrangement with the Old Testament faculty.
 Each exam covers the fundamentals of grammar, vocabulary, and translation of selected passages (see the sample exams below).

 Greek and Hebrew Texts

 These are the primary texts used for language study at WSC: